BLSQ/iaso/docs/pages/dev/reference/API/org_unit_change_request_configuration.md

 #### 201 - Created

-_# Do we return ID/UUID when something is successfully created?_
+_# Do we return ID/UUID when something is successfully created?
+Let's try to return it, or even the full OUCRC_

 #### 400 - Bad request